iqiac/MLOpsLearning/README.md

 The dependencies available in the environment are described inside `Dockerfile`.
 The base image uses micromamba package manager for conda-compatibility, speed, and minimal default packages.
-The base image also contains cuda runtime to enable ease the installation of CUDA-enabled Pytorch.
+The base image also contains cuda runtime to ease the installation of CUDA-enabled Pytorch.

 > Depending on the Nvidia driver, the base image tag and Pytorch installation might require some changes.